Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Power Management Flows

 \section{Power Management Flows}

 Power-Management (PM) is a classic topic for system-level protocols to verify.
-The global PM flows of the Client $CPU$ feature interactions of various internal and external components controlling the power entities across the system, such as Voltage-Regulators, Power-Gates, PLLs, Clocks, etc.
+The global PM flows of the Client $CPU$ involve interactions of various internal and external components controlling the power entities across the system, such as Voltage-Regulators, Power-Gates, Clocks, etc.

 The Package C-states ($PkgC$) are a set of design features for putting the $CPU$ in various levels of sleep states, while $\pc$ is one of the deeper $PkgC$ states.
-The user visible information on PM at Intel processors is described in~\cite{pm_manual}, \emph{Chapter~1.4}.
-The processor supports multiple $PkgC$ states $C0, C2, C3, C6-10$.
+The user visible information on PM in Intel processors is described in~\cite{IntelCore11thGEN}, \emph{Chapter~1.4}.
+The processor supports multiple $PkgC$ states: $C0, C2, C3, C6-10$.
 State $PkgC0$ is the normal operation state of the processor -- no power saving requirements are imposed.
-From $PkgC0$ state the processor can only transition to state $PkgC2$ (which is not a power saving state) from which it then can transition in any of the power-saving $PkgC$ states $C3, C6-C10$: the higher the number of power saving state the higher is the power saving in that state.
+From the $PkgC0$ state the processor can only transition to state $PkgC2$ (which is not a power-saving state) from which it then can transition to any of the power-saving $PkgC$ states $C3, C6-C10$: the higher the number of power-saving state, the higher the power saving in that state.

-The processor remains in $PkgC0$ state if at least one of the \emph{IA Cores} is in state $C0$ or if the platform has not yet granted the processor the permission to go into power saving states.
-In general, a $PkgC$ state request is determined by the lowest processor \emph{IA Core} state.
-A $PkgC$ state is automatically resolved by the processor depending on the processor \emph{Core} idle power states and status of other platform components.
+The processor remains in the $PkgC0$ state if at least one of the \emph{IA Cores} is in state $C0$ or if the platform has not yet granted the processor the permission to go into power-saving states.
+In general, a $PkgC$ state request is determined by the lowest state of processor \emph{IA Cores}.
+A $PkgC$ state is automatically resolved by the processor depending on the idle power states of the processor \emph{Core} and status of other platform components.